 After the Google Developer Console API project has been created, it is necessary to create an Android API key.
 Xamarin.Android applications must have an API key before they are granted access to Android Map API v2.

-In the Google Maps Android API page that is displayed (after clicking ENABLE in the previous step), click the Go to Credentials button:
+In the Maps SDK for Android page that is displayed (after clicking ENABLE in the previous step), go to the Credentials tab and click the Create credentials button:

 Change the Name field from API Key 1 to a name that will help you remember what the key is used for (XamarinMapsDemoKey is used in this example).
 Next, click the Android apps radio button: